mmuller88/mmblog/content/qs-constructs-eng/index.md

   account: this.account,
   name: 'cdkdatasource',
   dataSourceParameters: {
-    AthenaParameters: {
+    athenaParameters: {
-      WorkGroup: 'ddbworkgroup',
+      workGroup: 'ddbworkgroup',
     },
   },
   users,
 });
 ```

-The property **account** is required by the SDK and is the account id. **dataSourceParameters** is the (typed parameter from the SDK)[https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QuickSight.html#createDataSource-property].
+**dataSourceParameters** is the (typed parameter from the SDK)[https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QuickSight.html#createDataSource-property].
 I think it's pretty cool that we have typesupport here now and so we can also define other sources as DataSource like Aurora or RDS very easily <3 .
-The **WorkGroup** in the example must be created before.
+The **workGroup** in the example must be created before.
 You can do that manually with the AWS Console in Athena or even better with Athena.
 I already explained how exactly to do this in a previous [blogpost](https://martinmueller.dev/cdk-ddb-quicksight).

 # DataSet
 A DataSet can then be used to refine and concretize the DataSources.
 For example joins or transforms can be defined.
 All possibilities you can find here in the [DataSet SDK DoKumentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QuickSight.html#createDataSet-property).
 Very important to know, the permissions for DataSource and DataSet must always be set correctly.
 I have already built this into the constructs for example.